yo-goto/ggl.fish/README.md

 > Simple Google Search from fish shell

-This is a simple tool for Google searching from command line made by fish language.
+This is a simple tool for Google searching from command line made with fish language.
 You can do things below with this script.

-- Select your favorite browser
+- Use your favorite browser
 - Google Search Options
     - Exact Match
     - Language Selection
     - Image Search
-- Search with specific sites
+- Search with specific sites(github, youtube, stack overflow)

 ## Installation